 2008: Violist for Latin Grammy with Gloria Estefan, Carlos Santana, John Legend, Patti LaBelle, Kenny G in Houston, TX

 Welcome to my Musika Profile.
-My name is Tina, and I've been in the music industry for over 25 years.
-Teaching has always been a great passion of my career because I enjoy the process of working and inspiring students with my love of music.
-I have 15 years in professional piano training and 18 years in professional viola training.
+My name is Tina, and I have been in the music industry for over 25 years.
 My education background includes the Juilliard School and Manhattan School of Music in New York City.
-I perform regularly in venues like Carnegie Hall and Avery Fisher Hall in New York, and have worked with artists from all different genres namely Yo-Yo Ma, Kenny G, Gloria Estefan, John Legend, Patti LaBelle.
+I perform regularly in venues like Carnegie Hall and Avery Fisher Hall in New York, and have worked with artists from all different genres namely Yo-Yo Ma, Joshua Bell, Esperanza Spalding, John Legend, Patti LaBelle.
 My teaching comes from my experience as a musician and performer, and I do my best to show each student their individual strength, and encourage them to develop their own potentials and grow as a person and musician.